pmitros/cpsd-lottery/docs/schools/mlk.md

 So on a school lottery sheet, you will see four different choices in schools named after Dr. King.
 Make sure you pick the right one!

+MLK is in the MIT-Harvard area.
+The MIT area, which has *many* schools and not as many families, so like all other schools in this area, MLK tends to be pretty undersubscribed.
+If you list it first (non-immersion nihao track), you'll probably get in.
+It's probably the closest you'll get to Harvard/northwest Cambridge and still find an undersubscribed school.

 ## General

 ###Q. What's great about our school?